nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 You will have noticed that all of the Lambdas have the same policy applied to them called S3_Transcribe_Policy.

-You will need to create an equivalent policy to assign to your Lambdas.
-This cannot be done through SAM as it has some policy templates, but not the ability to create specific policies of your own.
-So you will need to create this policy.

-In our example, to keep it more straightfoward, we have created one policy with the relevant permissions required for all the Lambdas to execute the various functions.
+To keep it more straightfoward, we have created one policy with the relevant permissions required for all the Lambdas to execute the various functions.
 You could in theory have a different policy for each Lambda which would be better for the least privilege principle.

-1. A sample policy is located here: [IAM Policy](iam_policy_examples/s3_transcribe_policy.json).
-You will need to create a similar policy in your account and update the SAM file Lambdas to use your policy.

-## Optional Build and Deploy the Application Manually

-Sometimes it is helpful to try and deploy the application manually.
-That way you can see how it is meant to be
+1. The `S3_Transcribe_Policy` is located here: [IAM Policy](iam_policy_examples/s3_transcribe_policy.json).
+Check that this policy exists in your AWS account.
+If it does not, check with your instructor, as someone in your group will need to create it, but only one of you!

 ## 7. Set up the CodeBuild Project